collective/collective.btrees/README.txt

 Compatibility
 -------------

-I have only tried this on Plone 4.1 for now.
+I have tried this on Plone 3.3 and 4.1.
 It will likely work on other versions as well.